paulissoft/oracle-tools/jdbc/smart-pool-data-source/README.md

 Let's start with the business case first.

 A client of mine, [Blue Current](https://www.bluecurrent.nl), provides smart software, charge points, and services for electric vehicles (EV), electric cars usually.
 Charge points communicate with the central Oracle Cloud database when they charge an electric car.
-There are a few thousand Blue Current charge points in the Netherlands and suffices to say, a fast, reliable communication is paramount.
+There are a few thousand Blue Current charge points in the Netherlands and it suffices to say that a fast and reliable communication is paramount.
 And let's not forget about the costs, since Oracle Cloud costs depend indirectly on the number of connections (actually it depends on the number of CPUs but every CPU has a maximum number of sessions).

 Blue Current uses a Java Spring Boot application called Motown from [Infuse](https://infuse-ev.com).
 It uses the Java Persistence Api (JPA) to connect to database, Oracle is just one of the possibilities.
 There are 6 Oracle schemas (also accounts or users) where the data will be stored to and retrieved from.
 So, 6 JDBC data sources are needed.
 The default pool data source from [HikariCP](https://github.com/brettwooldridge/HikariCP) is used as a data source.
 A pool data source allows you to create a (fixed) maximum number of physical connections (a.k.a. the maximum pool count) and keep those connections in a pool, therefore decreasing the time to connect to the database since usually the (physical) connection is already there.
 Remember, creating a physical connection is expensive.
 Another characteristic of a pool data source is that you should not set the maximum number of physical connections too high, please read more about that in this article: [About Pool Sizing](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing).

 So how can we decrease the number of connections and thus costs?
 1. by reducing the maximum number of physical connections per pool, however that has already been tried and the number of SQL errors increased by doing this.
-And it is really a trial and error process, something you do not like to do too long with a mission critical application.
+And it is really a trial and error process, something you do not want to do (too long) with a mission-critical application.
 2. by combining pools and thus reduce the number of pools: since pools will usually have idle connections, the combined pool will have more of them so the maximum pool size can be reduced.
 3. by connecting to one schema and give that schema all the rights to query and manipulate objects from the other schemas including DDL: from a security perspective not the best option.